JMBartels/Car-Value-Trends/README.md

 - See that each car has its own single trend, the value of the car appears to depend mostly on the milage
 - Lets visualize the effect of car year to see if there is deviation for older cars

-First, if we look at the car name we can see that it contains the year (eg. "Certified <span style="color:red">2025</span> MAZDA MAZDA3 Carbon" from example car), so we need to pull that out (leaving blanks when we cannot find the year):
+First, if we look at the car name we can see that it contains the year (eg. "Certified <span style="color:red">2025</span> MAZDA MAZDA3 Carbon" from the example above), so we need to pull that out (leaving blanks when we cannot find the year):

 ```python
 from dateutil.parser import parse